AGR114molecularBreeding/castanea/HSP90/README.md

 ### **Option 2: Locally in R**
 Run it locally for full customization or offline use:

+---

+## 🌐 How to use HSP90-Fagaceae locally?
 ### **Prerequisites**
 - **R** (>= 4.0.0): [Download](https://cran.r-project.org/)
 - **RStudio** (recommended): [Download](https://www.rstudio.com/products/rstudio/download/)